 - 99% Adobe RGB Colour Gamut

 - Hardware Calibrated

 This ColourEdge monitor from EIZO is a beast, all things considered.
-It’s built to last and created for two things: accurate colour, and lasting picture.
+It’s built to last and created for two things: accurate color, and lasting picture.
 It’s the gem of gems when it comes to graphic design monitors, as far as we’re concerned, and its specs show that to be true.
 So does the price point, however.

-One downside of these specs is that the resolution is somewhat smaller than most monitors with a lower colour range, at 2560 x 1440 pixels.
+One downside of these specs is that the resolution is somewhat smaller than most monitors with a lower color range, at 2560 x 1440 pixels.
 This is likely because a higher resolution, in combination with the rest of the specs, would bump the price up a fair bit.

-The monitor has DisplayPort, HDMI, and DVI inputs, as well as a 1000:1 colour ratio.
+The monitor has DisplayPort, HDMI, and DVI inputs, as well as a 1000:1 color ratio.
 It has a 10ms grey-to-grey response time, meaning it’s not amazing for gaming – not that you’re going to have any time for that when you try your hand at animation or design on this monitor.

 - 32-inch UHD Display

 - Comes with Palette Master Element Color Calibration Software

 - Calibrated for brightness uniformity

 This PC monitor from BenQ was initially designed for post-production, and as such is obviously appropriate for graphic design and animation.
 This is one of the things we love about BenQ – they design their products with utility in mind.